Extremal behavior of ideals of minors: Introduction

+We can also connect the extremal behavior of ideals of minors seen in \Cref{introthm:periodicity} to the extremal behavior of trace ideals of high enough syzygies of modules.
+There has been extensive recent interest around trace ideals in connection with understanding centers of endomorphism rings (\cite{lindo}), rings close to being Gorenstein (\cite{nearly}), Arf rings (\cite{arf}), module closure operations (\cite{closue}), Berger's conjecture (\cite{berger}), to name a few.
+As a consequence of \Cref{trace} it follows that all high enough syzygies of every module of infinite projective dimension over local rings as described in \Cref{introthm:periodicity} have trace equal to the maximal ideal.

-It is important to note that if $I_{n,r}^R(M)=\m^r$ for $n\gg 0$, then there should be a sufficiently large amount of linear entries in the matrices representing the differentials $\partial_n$ of the minimal free resolution of $M$ for large enough $n$.
-In fact, our proofs rely on finding such entries, rather than the entire minimal free resolution.
-The linearity property is also studied in other places.
-For instance, Green and Lazerfeld's $N_p$ property concerns linearity of all entries of $\del_n$ for $0\leq n\leq p$ \cite{Farkas2017}, and linearity of all entries of every $\del_n$ implies that $M$ is a Koszul module \cite{Green1997}.
+Intuitively, when $R$ is a standard-graded ring, $I_{n,r}^R(M)=\m^r$ for $n\gg 0$ requires a sufficiently large quantity of linear entries in the matrices representing the differentials $\partial_n$ of the minimal free resolution of $M$ for large enough $n$.
+In fact, our proofs rely on finding such entries, rather than describing the entire minimal free resolution.
+Linearity of resolutions is a more general topic which has received extensive study.
+For instance, Green and Lazersfeld's $N_p$ property concerns linearity of all entries of $\del_n$ for $0\leq n\leq p$ \cite{Farkas2017}, and linearity of all entries of every $\del_n$ implies that $M$ is a Koszul module \cite{Green1997}.
 A weaker notion, made formal in \cite[Definition 2.1]{DaoEisenbud2023}, is to somehow count the number of distinct linear entries appearing in a matrix.